Topics in Middle East History

 Theologically, the argument against icons is based on the second Commandment "You shall not make for yourself an idol ... " and, indeed, early Christians did not use icons because they were considered as signs of idolatry and explicitly condemned by a synod that took place around 300AD [EG, Chapter XLIX, vol. 5, pp. 142-143].
 However, things changed quickly in the following centuries and the worship of icons spread widely.
 Miracles were often attributed to them (and they still do today).

-Jews and Muslims were quick to criticize icons worshiping Christians as idolaters and historians attribute such criticism as a motivating factor for Leo III (Gibbon [ibid, pp. 148-149], Whittow [MW96, p.
-142]).
-Whittow [ibid] adds that the recent defeats of the Romans in the hands of the Arabs may have been seen as divine punishment for idolatry.
-Others point out that a major volcanic eruption at the island of Thera (modern Santorini) in 726 may have been seen as a sign of divine wrath [CM02, p.
+Others point out that a major volcanic eruption at the island of Thera (modern Santorini) in 726 may have been seen as a sign of divine wrath [WT97, p.
+352, CM02, p.
 155].
-Because of the ultimate defeat of the iconoclasts, history has been written by their opponents and we do not know what other political factors may have been involved.
+Because of the ultimate defeat of the iconoclasts, history has been written by their opponents and we do not know what other political factors might have been involved.

 Leo III proceeded cautiously.
 First he had a council of senators and bishops legislate that icons should be displayed at a proper height so that people could see them but not touch them.
 Later he banned their display completely (Gibbon [ibid]).
-Later, his son Constantine V convened a council of 338 bishops that issued a unanimous decision that "image-worship was a corruption of Christianity and a renewal of Paganism" (Gibbon [ibid, p.
-150]).
+The patriarch Germanus dissented quietly, but the Pope Gregory rejected openly the imperial edict.
+In 727 were revolts in Italy and Greece that Leo had to put down.
+Soon after there was a new Arab that reached and besieged Nicaea.
+One of the Byzantine officers smashed an icon of the Virgin and, for whatever reason, the Arabs withdrew.
+Leo declared that the destruction of the icon had saved the city [WT97, p.
+352-53].

 There was enormous opposition against the imperial policy.
 The leaders were clergy and monks with significant popular support.
 When Constantine V left the capital in an expedition against the Arabs his brother-in-law Artavasdes staged a coup, crowned himself emperor and restored the worship of the icons.
 Artavasdes reign was brief and Constantine came back to power but the incident is indicative of the strength of the opposition.
 The pope of Rome, who was beyond the reach of the emperor, was quite vociferous in his opposition to the iconoclasts and Gibbon considers such opposition as the start of the "papal monarchy" [ibid, pp. 151-154].

 Eventually, the iconoclasts lost.
 When Leo IV (grandson of Leo III) died in 780 he was succeeded by his nine year old son Constantine VI with his mother emperor Irene serving as regent.
 Irene liked power and she did not want to give up the regency as her son reached legal age.
 Eventually, there was a coup against Constantine and in 797 Irene became officially empress.
 Constantine was blinded and he died from the injury.
-Immediately after her husband's death Irene started working for the restoration of the worship of the icons.
+Immediately after her husband's death Irene had started working for the restoration of the worship of the icons.
 Historians think that this was a calculated move for consolidation of her power.
 Because all those who might be rivals to her power were iconoclasts, Irene looked for a power base amongst the iconolaters [EG, Chapter XLIX, vol. 5, pp. 174-175, MW96, pp. 148-150].
 A new synod was called and the worship of the icons was made part of orthodox faith in 787.
 For more on Irene see http://en.wikipedia.org/wiki/Irene_(empress).

 Irene was overthrown in 802 and she died a year later.
 Leo V became emperor in 813 and he banned the worship of icons again but the ban did not last long.
 The widow of another emperor was responsible for their restoration.
 Theodora became regent in 842 and the next year she ended iconoclasm for good.
 The occasion is commemorated by the eastern churches in the "Sunday of Orthodoxy" that falls on the first Sunday of the Great Lent.
 (In 2010, it was on February 21.)